kdisneur/companies4techies-data/README.md

 * logo (url)
 * website (url)
 * type (array of string).
 Values must be included in the following list.
-The list can growth if needed but don't forget to update this file and the [translations files](https://github.com/kdisneur/tekusage/tree/master/app/javascripts/config/translations):
+The list can growth if needed but don't forget to update this file and the [translations files in the web project](https://github.com/kdisneur/tekusage/tree/master/app/javascripts/config/translations):
   * `webagency`,
   * `service`,
   * `consulting`,